richardsrandall/pyopticon/docs/_build/html/_sources/tutorial_3.rst.txt

 The workflow to use one of these protocols is similar to that for 'plain' RS232 serial.
 First, write a standalone (non-PyOpticon)
 Python script that can read from and write to your instrument, ensuring that you understand how Python communicates with your instrument.
 Second, in ``on_handshake``, initialize whatever object represents your serial connection (e.g. a ``pymodbus.ModbusSerialClient`` object).
-Then, implement the other methods as normal, making sure to close the object however is needed in ``on_close``.
-The built-in Thorlabs Optical Power Meter widget is a good example of a widget that uses an OEM Python driver.
+Then, implement the other methods as normal, making sure to close the object however is needed in ``on_serial_close``.
+The built-in
+Thorlabs Optical Power Meter widget is a good example of a widget that uses an OEM Python driver.

 Important Notes on Multithreading